 Another issue with VRS is it’s sensitivity to sounds (other than the physician’s voice) in the room.
 Those physicians who see the best results with VRS typically use a background-noise-filtering microphone.
 Then again, even in the perfect atmosphere, this technology isn’t yet able to perfectly distinguish the speaker’s voice from other voices in the room.

 When all is said and done, proper medical documentation isn’t just about avoiding errors.
 It’s also about remaining compliant with the proper rules and regulations.
-With the coming of age of electronic health records, it’s becoming harder and harder for practices to remain HIPAA compliant.
+With the coming of age of EHR, it’s becoming harder and harder for practices to remain HIPAA compliant.
 HIPAA regulations remain the standard for patient information protection.
 EHRs alone make compliance difficult for many practices.
 Add in the potential errors and data issues that come with VRS and compliance is even more difficult to achieve.

-A medical transcription company provides a team of human medical transcriptionists to each of your physicians to enter data spoken by the physician into your EHR–all while maintaining your patient data security.
+We provide a team of human medical transcriptionists to each of your physicians to enter data spoken by the physician into your EHR–all while maintaining your patient data security.